mafaldacf/Traffic-Analysis/README.md

 Remember to run:

     $ sudo /etc/init.d/network-manager force-reload

+Make sure that the machines are updated:

+    $ sudo apt update
+    $ sudo apt upgrade

 __Also make sure that the machines are configured as in last week's lab!__